Interlisp/Interlisp.github.io/content/en/_index.md

 ![Interlisp logo -- A semi-circle of screens with the words Interlisp-D in the lower righthand corner](Resources/Interlisp-D.png)

-Please join the [Medley Interlisp Users Group](https://groups.google.com/g/interlisp) to ask questions and discuss Interlisp.
+Please join the [Medley Interlisp Users Group](https://groups.google.com/g/interlisp) mailing list to ask questions and discuss Interlisp.

 ## What is Medley Interlisp?